learn-co-curriculum/react-hooks-components-basics/README.md

 also planning to [rewrite their documentation][react docs rewrite] to focus on function components and hooks in the near future.

+In the meantime, you can also view a community-made version of the React docs that shows all examples with _function_ components [here][react docs hooks].

 You'll learn more about class components later on, so that when you encounter them in legacy code, you'll still be able to work with them.
 However, for the time being, we'll just be focusing on function components.